JUNOHINATA/MSAGNet/README.md

 #### HOOD data
 Download the auxiliary data for HOOD using this [link](https://drive.google.com/file/d/1RdA4L6Fy50VsKZ8k7ySp5ps5YtWoHSgs/view?usp=sharing).
 Unpack it anywhere you want and set the `HOOD_DATA` environmental variable to the path of the unpacked folder.
-Also, set the `HOOD_PROJECT` environmental variable to the path you cloned this repository to:
+Also, set the `HOOD_PROJECT` environmental variable to the path you cloned this repository to(在inference.ipynb中设置好自己对应的路径):

 ```bash
 export HOOD_DATA=/path/to/hood_data